luraess/julia-parallel-course-EGU21/README.md

 #### [vEGU2021: SC4.6 Solving differential equations in parallel with Julia](https://meetingorganizer.copernicus.org/EGU21/session/38986)

+COURSE REGISTRATION REQUIRED (Deadline April 4 2021): [Register here](https://evaluation-app1.let.ethz.ch/egu_julia)

+/!\ This registration is meant for short course planning purposes and does not replace the [registration to EGU's main meeting](https://egu21.eu/register.html).

+---

 This short course covers trendy areas in modern geocomputing with broad geoscientific applications.
 The physical processes governing natural systems' evolution are often mathematically described as systems of differential equations.
 A performant numerical implementation of the solving algorithm leveraging modern hardware is key and permits to tackle problems that were technically not possible a decade ago.

-The goal of this short course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on GPUs using the Julia language.
-Julia combines high-level language simplicity and low-level language performance.
+The goal of this short course is to offer an interactive and tutorial-like hands-on to solve systems of differential equations in parallel on GPUs using the [Julia] language.
+[Julia] combines high-level language simplicity and low-level language performance.
 The resulting codes and applications are fast, short and readable.
 We will design and implement a numerical algorithm that predicts ice flow dynamics over mountainous topography using a high-performance computing approach.

 The online course builds on (remote) notebooks to enable best participant experience.
 The course consists of 2 parts:
 1. You will learn about the Julia language, parallel and distributed computing and iterative solvers.